-TL;DR: The perfect temperature for FDM printers depends on multiple factors
+Summary: The optimal temperature for FDM printers depends on numerous considerations

 Introduction